 OP 4.12 on Involuntary Resettlement calls for providing -displaced persons and their communities, and any host communities with timely information, opportunities for consultation, participation in -planning, implementing, and monitoring resettlement, as well as accessible grievance mechanisms (Para.
 13).
 Paragraph 8 addresses gender issues through the following requirement to pay attention to -vulnerable people "to achieve the objectives of this policy, particular attention is paid to the needs of vulnerable groups among those displaced, especially those below the poverty line, the landless, the elderly, women and children, indigenous peoples, ethnic minorities or other displaced persons who may not be protected through national land compensation legislation."
-To do so, OP 4.12 (Paragraph 6 (a) (iv)) calls for -socio-economic studies to include a census survey with information on vulnerable people, including women, and specifies that the implementing agency is responsible for monitoring and evaluation during project implementation, with the Bank calling on -independent monitors as appropriate.
+To do so, OP 4.12 (Paragraph 6 (a) (iv)) calls for -socio-economic studies to include a census survey with information on vulnerable people, including women, and specifies that the implementation, with the Bank calling on -independent monitors as appropriate.
 (Para.
 21)